Appian Way Productions: 2001–2010

 Appian Way Productions was founded by Leonardo DiCaprio in 2001.
-It takes its name from the Italian road of the same name.
+It takes its name from the Roman road of the same name.
 Its first film was The Assassination of Richard Nixon (2004), starring Sean Penn as Samuel Byck, who attempted to assassinate US president Richard Nixon in 1974.
 It was screened in the Un Certain Regard section at the 2004 Cannes Film Festival.
-The company's next film was the 2004 biopic The Aviator, produced in association with Forward Pass, Intermedia, and Initial Entertainment Group.
+The company's next film was the 2004 biopic The Aviator, produced in association with Forward Pass, IMF, and Initial Entertainment Group.
 Based on the 1993 non-fiction book Howard Hughes: The Secret Life by Charles Higham, the film depicted the life of Howard Hughes (DiCaprio), an aviation pioneer who became a successful film producer between the late 1920s and late 1940s while simultaneously growing more unstable due to severe obsessive–compulsive disorder.
 Writing for The Daily Telegraph, Sukhdev Sandhu described the film as "a gorgeous tribute to the Golden Age of Hollywood" even though it "tips the balance of spectacle versus substance in favour of the former".
 He praised Martin Scorsese's direction, DiCaprio and the supporting cast.
 The film proved to be a commercial success, with a worldwide gross of $213.7 million against a budget of $110 million.
 It earned a total of eleven nominations at the 77th Academy Awards, including Best Picture, Best Director (Scorsese) and Best Actor (DiCaprio), and won five of them, including a Best Supporting Actress award for Cate Blanchett.

 Kevin Connolly, a close friend of DiCaprio, directed Appian Way's next film—the comedy drama Gardener of Eden (2007), which, according to The Hollywood Reporters Frank Scheck, "lack[ed] the necessary dramatic urgency or black humor to connect with audiences".
 A few months later, Appian Way released The 11th Hour, a documentary about global warming.
 The film, featuring 50 experts who suggested solutions to various environmental problems, won the Earthwatch Environmental Film Award through the National Geographic Channel in March 2008.
 DiCaprio wrote a three-season television series Greensburg (2008–10) which was produced by the company.

 Appian Way later produced another biopic, Public Enemies (2009), a Michael Mann-directed mob drama starring Johnny Depp and Christian Bale.
 Following the final years of the notorious bank robber John Dillinger (Depp) as he is pursued by FBI agent Melvin Purvis during Great Depression, the film was an adaptation of Bryan Burrough's non-fiction book Public Enemies: America's Greatest Crime Wave and the Birth of the FBI, 1933–34.
 A commercial success, it also received generally positive reviews, though critics found historical inaccuracies in the film.
-The company, along with Dark Castle Entertainment, released the 2009 psychological horror film Orphan, which told the story of a couple who, after the death of their unborn child, adopt a mysterious 9-year-old girl.
+The company, along with Dark Castle Entertainment, released the 2009 psychological horror film Orphan, which told the story of a couple who, after the death of their unborn child, adopt a mysterious nine-year-old girl.
 The film was considered by the adoption community to promote negative stereotypes about orphans.
 Although the film received mixed reviews, it was a commercial success.